BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Overview

-ReadyRemit makes existing [Brightwell](https://brightwell.com/) expertise available as a generic remittance service to financial technology companies targeting various use cases including [Your service as the sender](#your-service-as-the-sender) and [Your users as the senders](#your-users-as-the-senders).
+ReadyRemit leverages core [Brightwell](https://brightwell.com/) expertise, and makes it available as a generic remittance service to financial technology companies targeting various use cases including [Your service as the sender](#your-service-as-the-sender) and [Your users as the senders](#your-users-as-the-senders).

 Currently, ReadyRemit is suitable for early adopters targeting [Your service as the sender](#your-service-as-the-sender) where your service (1) pushes money to end users, or (2) allows end users to pull money from your service.